algosup/2022-2023-project-5-algorithmics-Team-4/Specifications/Functional_Specifications.md

 The software will be able to be used by the cellar master of a champagne house or by a winemaker.

-Here is an example of a .csv file with the stocks of the different tanks:
+Here is an example of ``wine.csv`` file that the user will have to create:

 ```csv
 Tank Name,Wine name,Capacity